CobyR/sdlc-cli/README.md

 - `--remove-label`: Remove label (can be used multiple times)
 - `--tracker`: Issue tracker to use (default: from config or `github`)

 At least one update field must be provided.
+When updating multiple issues, the same updates are applied to all specified issues.
+Results show success/failure for each issue.

 #### `label`